Ryu Tongnyŏl: Last years

-1950 After the Korean War broke out, he was kidnapped to North Korea.
-Shortly after the outbreak of the Korean War, the People's Army and political workers in the North, who occupied Seoul, rushed to take Kim Kyu-shik and other people who participated in inter-Korean negotiations and those who were released from prison to the North through the so-called "Mosigi Duke."
-Unlike most of the provisional government factors, General Ryu Dong-ryul, who participated in the U.S. military government and served as the head of the U.S. military council, was of course the target of the Duke to serve him.
-Due to the "Mosigi Duke" in the North, which the South calls the "Napbuk," Ryu Dong-yeol went to the North.
-Ryu Dong-yeol, who was 72 years old at the time, died at a farmhouse in 1950 October 18 North Pyongan Province Huichon.
+After the Korean War broke out, he was kidnapped to North Korea.
+Shortly after the outbreak of the War, the People's Army and political workers in the North, who occupied Seoul, rushed to take Kim Kyu-shik, and other people who participated in inter-Korean negotiations and those who were released from prison, to the North.
+Unlike most of the provisional government factors, General Ryu Dong-ryul, who had participated in the U.S. military government and served as the head of the U.S. military council, was of course a target.
+On October 18, 1950, Ryu Dong-yeol, who was 72 years old at the time, died at a farmhouse in North Pyongan Province.
 He was buried at the Patriotic Yeolsa tomb in Shinri-ri, southwest of Pyongyang.

-Ryu Mi-young, former chairman of the Central Committee of the Chondoist Chongu Party, is the daughter of Ryu Dong-yeol.
-Choe Deok-sin who defected to the North after serving as foreign minister is his son-in-law and an independence activist Choi Dong-oh is in-laws.
+Ryu Mi-young, former chairman of the Central Committee of the Chondoist Chongu Party, is the daughter of Ryu Tongnyŏl.
+Choe Deok-sin who defected to the North after serving as foreign minister is his son-in-law.
+Independence activist Choi Dong-oh is an in-law.